Yuzu Sushi and Grill Review, San Mateo

 Reviewer: Foodnut.com Yuzu Sushi and Grill 54 West 37th Ave (Near El Camino Real) San Mateo, CA 94403 650-358-0298 |

-Yuzu Sushi and Grill is located in a sleepy shopping district in San Mateo across from Alhana foods.
+Yuzu Sushi and Grill is located in a sleepy shopping district in San Mateo across from the former location of Alhana foods.
 It is a sister restaurant to Burlingame’s well respected and Michelin Bib Gourmand Sakae Sushi.
 We decided to try it to see if it was a lower cost but similar quality version of Sakae Sushi.
 Sakae Sushi has lots of exotic seafood air freighted in from Japan.
-Our last visit was in October 2010.
+Our last visit was in April 2014.

 Decor, Vibe – Yuzu is a small place with a sushi bar and 10 small tables.
 Mostly locals eating along with some families.
-Air smelt fishy in our last visit meaning they need to turn up the fan!
-Reservations are not a must, but can be helpful during peak times.
+Either you live nearby or you know about this restaurant.

 Ever Changing Door Specials